Shares

 Share

-While valuations are historically expensive for US stocks, especially for "growth stocks", this is not generally true for stocks outside the US, this is not generally true for stocks outside the U.S. The Shiller - type CAPE (cyclically adjusted P/U) for non-U.S. markets is as low today as it was 20 years ago.
+While valuations are historically high for U.S. stocks, especially for “growth stocks,” this is not usually true for stocks outside the U.S. The Shiller-type CAPE (cyclically adjusted P/E) for non-U.S. markets is as low today as it was 20 years ago.

-Long-term yields for U.S. equities are expected to fall to lower levels over the next few years as a result of mean reversion and reflect very low interest rates.
-But outside the US, this mean reversion has already occurred, as has the adjustment to very low risk-free yields.
-In fact, mean reversion in Europe, Japan and the UK would suggest higher equity returns over the next decade, as opposed to the lower returns implied by the overvaluation of US equities.
+Long-term returns on U.S. stocks are expected to fall to lower levels in the coming years as a result of a mean reversion and to reflect very low interest rates.
+But outside the U.S., this mean reversion has already occurred, as has the adjustment to very low risk-free rates.
+In fact, the mean reversion in Europe, Japan, and the UK would suggest higher equity returns over the next decade, in contrast to the lower returns implied by the overvaluation of U.S. stocks.
 Therefore, the rotation from U.S. to non-U.S. markets that began late last year is likely to gain momentum.
 The same should be true for the rotation from growth to value.

-And in the case of emerging markets, despite the good performance of the last few months, they are still trading at a discount of more than 20% to the developed world, they still trade at a discount of more than 20% with respect to the developed world.
+And in the case of emerging markets, despite their strong performance in recent months, they are still trading at a discount of more than 20% relative to the developed world.

-It is interesting to start looking at the post-financial crisis period (until the end of 2010), with massive monetary stimulus, dollar weakness and a commodity bull cycle, which may well begin to compare with the current period and where emerging equities once traded once the developed markets.
+It is interesting to look at the post-financial crisis period (through the end of 2010), marked by massive monetary stimulus, a weak dollar, and a commodities bull market, which can certainly be compared to the current period, during which emerging market stocks came to trade at levels once seen in developed markets.

-MSCI US vs MSCI World ex-US P/E Cyclically Adjusted P/E (CAPE).
+MSCI US vs. MSCI World ex-US Cyclically Adjusted P/E (CAPE).